 There are many ways to manage your Crohn’s and Ulcerative Colitis, being mindful of your diet and implementing minor changes during a flare can make managing the symptoms easier.
 To assist your healthy eating for ongoing stability, consider incorporating ongoing supplements, probiotics and Omega-3 fatty acids.

 Crohn’s and Ulcerative Colitis affect each person differently, so diet changes will also affect people differently, what can be helpful for one may not be helpful for another.
-If you are interested in learning more about supplementing your current medication with a diet-based click here and fill out the quiz to confirm your candidacy.
+Learn more about supplementing your current medication with a diet-based.